Iraq has right to achieve oil output in line with reserves: minister

-LONDON Iraq has the right to achieve oil output that is in line with its crude reserves, Oil Minister Jabar al-Luaibi said on Monday at an event in London.
+LONDON (Reuters) - Iraq has the right to achieve oil output that is in line with its crude reserves, Oil Minister Jabar al-Luaibi said on Monday at an event in London.

 Iraq is the second-largest producing member of the Organization of the Petroleum Exporting Countries after Saudi Arabia.